Doug Walker (comedian): Nostalgia Critic

 After graduating from college, Walker worked as an illustrator and janitor.
-He started making videos on the then fairly new video sharing site YouTube in his spare time.
-Although his early Nostalgia Critic videos were popular, Walker claims his rise to internet fame first came from the success of his 5 Second Movies edits.
+He started making videos on the-then fairly new video-sharing site YouTube in his spare time.
+Although his early Nostalgia Critic videos were popular, Walker claims his rise to Internet fame first came from the success of his 5 Second Movies edits.
 Walker has stated that the Nostalgia Critic character is primarily inspired by Daffy Duck and the Queen of Hearts, as well as by comedians Lewis Black, Stephen Colbert, and Bill Murray.

 In 2008, Walker moved his skits from YouTube to independent site That Guy With the Glasses, later renamed Channel Awesome, with videos hosted via Blip.tv.
 The majority of his skits have since been reuploaded to YouTube, and form a full web series spanning several seasons.
 Walker now works as a full-time content creator and staff member of Channel Awesome in Chicago, under the leadership of CEO Mike Michaud.

 In September 2012, Walker announced that the Nostalgia Critic series would be ending and that he and his brother would create the sketch comedy web series Demo Reel.
 In January 2013, however, Walker released "The Review Must Go On", a short film announcing that the series would continue.
 The new incarnation would co-star Malcolm Ray and Rachel Tietz of Demo Reel, playing fictionalized versions of themselves as well as performing in sketches.
-Tamara Chambers would later join the series following Tietz's departure in 2014; following Chambers' departure in 2024, Heather Reusz joined the series as the new lead female cast member.
+Tamara Chambers would later join the series following Tietz's departure in 2014; following Chambers' departure in 2024, Heather Reusz joined the series as the new lead female cast member after being a supporting actress since 2016.

 In March 2018, numerous former Channel Awesome contributors and employees accused the company of widespread mismanagement and mistreatment, culminating in the Twitter hashtag #ChangeTheChannel and a Google Doc entitled "Not So Awesome" chronicling the complaints of over 20 contributors.
 On August 2, 2021, Walker addressed the controversy in an interview with Korey Coleman on Double Toasted, admitting that Channel Awesome had gotten "too big" and thus resulted in poor communication among the staff and producers.
 Since then, they had been consciously trying to keep everything closer and more personal.